fbpx

 What should I do to prepare for the visit?

-Teachers are responsible for their groups at all times during their Gallery visit so ensure your students have been briefed on appropriate behaviour, including respecting artworks and working only with pencil within the Gallery.
+Teachers are responsible for their groups at all times during their visit so ensure your tauira have been briefed on appropriate behaviour, including respecting artworks.
+Read the teacher resource card for pre- and post-visit learning ideas.

-The learning team will provide RAMS to you when your booking is confirmed.
+The learning team will provide Safety Management Planning to you when your booking is confirmed.

 What should I bring?